baqhub/tiwi/README.md

 `;
 ```

-The variants to use can then be provided in different ways:
+The desired variants can be provided in different ways:

 ```tsx
 <SizeButton />;